 “Have the temples let out now?”

 “I presume so, the streets have grown increasingly crowded.
 It is a bit amusing,” she chuckles, “More and more seem to not care about such matters, yet they still visit the temples regardless.
-Why is that?”
+Why is that so?”

-“I guess even if they barely put stock in it they still want to seem righteous…just a large show.”
+“I guess even if they barely put stock in it, they still want to seem righteous—it’s just a large show.”

-“I suppose so,” she replies as I take off my hat and cover my ears, and return it to its place.
+“I suppose so,” she replies as I take off my hat and cover my ears, and return the hat to its place.

-Softly, she clasps my hand, preparing for the journey once more…and in spite of myself, I can’t help but hold it a little bit tighter.
-I never want to let go, I wish we could hold them forever through these warm summer days always; but, I know everything must end eventually.
+Softly, she clasps my hand, preparing for the journey once more; and in spite of myself, I can’t help but hold it a little bit tighter.
+I never want to let go, I wish we could hold them forever through these warm summer days always.
+A childish dream, just like those days back then, although at least now I’ve the wisdom to know everything must end eventually, always much sooner than I’d like.
 I know I have never, nor will I ever, truly hold it regardless.

-At that thought, I blankly stare ahead as we begin walking again.
+At that thought, I blankly stare ahead as we start walking again.

-For a long time Suzette and I casually stroll through the city streets; it appears even she realizes what a state I’m in, going even more slowly and gently than usual.
-Even as the day goes on, although there are more people out, it is still far from a ridiculous amount; I could probably do without the napkin well enough.
+For a long time Suzette and I casually stroll through the city streets; it appears even she realizes what a state I’m in, going more slowly than even usual.
+As the day goes on, although there are more people out, it’s still far from a ridiculous amount; I could probably do without the napkin well enough.
 However, the relative silence is somewhat soothing.
-At least, when I focus on it instead of these myriad of thoughts.
+At least, when I focus on it instead of these pounding of thoughts.
 Hmm, maybe just succumbing to the noise, even if it gets to be painful, might be better after all…

-Eventually we finally make it, the large stone wall of perhaps fifteen feet or more.
-I glance over towards Suzette to see her reaction, and her eyes only grow wider and wider.
+Eventually we finally make it, the large stone wall at least fifteen feet thick or more.
+I glance over towards Suzette to see her reaction; her eyes glisten in the sunlight.

 The inner districts, the Solzédniê that she surely must remember.